David-martinez-sec/Digital-Frame-Traffic/README.md

-# Digital-Frame-Traffic# IoT Traffic Analysis Project
+# Digital-Frame-Traffic: IoT Traffic Analysis Project

 ## Inception
 While conducting a routine network scan with `nmap`, I identified a device on my home network that raised suspicion.